The Real Housewives: Opening credits and taglines

+Blogs and Aftershows

+Beginning in the early seasons of the Orange County and New York City franchises, the women were required to write weekly blogs, uploaded to BravoTV.com, for each episode aligned with their season's airing.
+The blogs were often a center of conflict during each franchise's respective reunion.
+Due to the rise in social media use, the blogs were phased out around 2017.

+In 2018, Bravo introduced the Real Housewives After Shows, beginning with the tenth season of the Atlanta franchise, and having continued with every franchise there on afterwards.

 Reunion episodes

 Each season of a Real Housewives series ends with a "reunion", in which the cast members convene to discuss the events of the season.
 The reunion is generally filmed after most of the season has aired, and the women have had a chance to view the season's episodes.
 Reunions are filmed in a single day over the course of around ten hours, but are generally edited into two or three one-hour episodes.

 Housewives are typically paid for their participation in each season of the program in two separate amounts, with the second portion paid to the Housewives after the filming of the reunion.
 When Adrienne Maloof failed to show up for The Real Housewives of Beverly Hills season three reunion in 2013, a precedent was set where, with the exception of certain circumstances such as attending an alcohol rehabilitation facility, the Housewife's employment as a cast member on the program is terminated if she is a no-show.
 Housewives to skip the reunion and not return to the series in the next season include Maloof, Mary Cosby (Salt Lake City), and Lisa Vanderpump (Beverly Hills).

 Cast members are seated on couches on either side of a host (Andy Cohen, in the case of the American editions) who asks the cast questions (sometimes viewer-submitted) about the events of the season.
 It is theorized that the closer a Housewife sits to the host, the more integral the part she played in the drama and storyline that season.
 By 2016, entertainment websites were analyzing the importance of the reunion seating charts, with Slice noting that the Housewives assigned to the "end spots", meaning the ones farthest away from the host, meant a near-certain end to their time on Real Housewives.
 (Note: This is likely not the case.
 For example, Phaedra Parks of Atlanta had been seated at the end for her first four reunions (Seasons 3-6) yet remained on the show.
 It was not until her final season that she was seated next to the host.
 However, she was fired following the conclusion of the season.
 This displays how being seated at the end does not mean an imminent firing.
 On the flip side, it also shows that being seated next to the host does not equate to automatic job security.)
 Housewives generally dress formally, in evening or cocktail dresses, for reunions.